BenConway/benconway.art/content/about.md

 draft: false
 ---

-I'm currently studying illustration at California College of the Arts.
-I have a specific interest in scientific illustration, especially astronomical and space travel subjects.
+I'm an illustrator currently studying at <a href="https://cca.edu" target="_blank">California College of the Arts</a>.
+I have a specific interest in 3D scientific illustration, especially astronomical illustration and space illustration.

+Most of my work consists of 3D renderings.
+Some of my images are created entirely from imagination to convey a new world.
+Other images are created to technical specifications, to produce an accurate rendition of a real spacecraft or object.
+In either case, I try to make my images logically consistent so they are believable.

+My objective with my artwork is to create a sense of wonder and to convey knowledge.
+I want to explain science and show people how interesting and exciting the world really is.

 I work primarily with open-source software including Blender and Krita, but also have experience with Adobe Creative Cloud.
-I also work traditionally with acrylics and watercolors.

-Most of my work consists of 3D renderings, but recently I have begun working with 2D techniques and experimenting with integrating 3D and 2D media.
+You can contact me at [ben@benconway.art](mailto:ben@benconway.art).